Child & Family Service

 - Further information

-We have particular expertise in providing assessments and therapeutic interventions to families whose children experienced developmental trauma such as early life abuse, neglect, multiple separations and other traumas prior to their adoption/permanent placement.
+We have specific expertise in providing assessments and therapeutic interventions to families whose children experienced developmental trauma prior to their adoption/permanent placement.

-A significant number of parent and family consultations are available free of charge if the family lives in a local authority that PAC-UK has an annual contract with.
-Please contact us to find out more.
+A number of one-off parent and family consultations may be available free of charge if the family lives in a local authority that PAC-UK has an annual contract with.

 - sibling assessment

 A selection of the assessment methods as set out below will also be specified.